azat-io/you-dont-know-js-ru/async & performance/ch3.md

 The act of wrapping a callback-expecting function to be a Promise-aware function is sometimes referred to as "lifting" or "promisifying".
 But there doesn't seem to be a standard term for what to call the resultant function other than a "lifted function", so I like "promisory" better as I think it's more descriptive.

-**Note:** Promisory isn't a made-up term.
+**Примечание** Promisory isn't a made-up term.
 It's a real word, and its definition means to contain or convey a promise.
 That's exactly what these functions are doing, so it turns out to be a pretty perfect terminology match!

 So, `Promise.wrap(ajax)` produces an `ajax(..)` promisory we call `request(..)`, and that promisory produces Promises for Ajax responses.